What To Expect

 A Strategic Business Communications Course Designed with the Market in Mind

 Recruiters and employers make it plain in survey after survey: they want to hire business students with excellent writing and speaking skills.
-In our new Strategic Business Communication course you will practice crafting and executing masterful speeches, pitches and presentations.
+In our Strategic Business Communication course you’ll practice crafting and executing masterful speeches, pitches and presentations.

 Develop your Ethical Compass

 Students taking Foundations of Business Law will participate in Ethics Boot Camp (EBC).
-Within a cohort of 12 students, you will work with business leaders and faculty to implement a community service project.
+Within a cohort of 12 students, you’ll work with business leaders and faculty to implement a community service project.

 Third Year Experience